Kuifje02/vrpy/docs/api.rst

 Notes
 -----

-The input graph must have a single `Source` and `Sink` nodes with no incoming or outgoing edges respectively.
+The input graph must have single `Source` and `Sink` nodes with no incoming or outgoing edges respectively.
-These dummy nodes represent the depot which is split for modelling convenience.
+These dummy nodes represent the depot which is split for modeling convenience.